Is this attic insulation safe for people?

 Where can the insulation be used?

-To help with pests, be sure to cap existing insulation in attics or installed in walls and crawlspaces even in new construction.
+To help with pests, be sure to cap existing insulation in attics or install it in walls and crawlspaces even in new construction.

 What does thermally superior mean?